peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 # Publishing a Delegation to Nowhere

-A zone cut to nowhere is implemented in a parent zone using a single NS resource record with an empty target (an empty NSDNAME, using the terminology of {{!RFC1035}}).
-A zone cut to nowhere between the parent zone `EXAMPLE.ORG` and the child zone `DUCKLING.EXAMPLE.ORG` with a TTL of 3600 seconds would be described in zone file syntax as follows:
+A zone cut to nowhere is implemented in a parent zone using a single NS resource record with an empty target (an empty NSDNAME, in the parlance of {{!RFC1035}}).
+A zone cut to nowhere between the parent zone `EXAMPLE.ORG` and the child zone `DUCKLING.EXAMPLE.ORG` with a TTL of 3600 seconds would be described in zone file syntax as
+follows:

 ~~~~
         ; zone data published in an external nameserver